medicmilos/ForumMeda/README.md

 # meda-forum
-PHP forum for college
+Project in procedural PHP for college

-ne dirati nista bez da goxy zna